Skip to content

 11. Click Run Workflow

-Once the workflow has completed you should have a new Pull Request containing the files trestlebot generated for the component definition.
-After reviewing the files you can go ahead and merge the PR!
+Once the workflow job has completed, there will be a new Pull Request containing the files trestlebot generated for the component definition.
+After reviewing the committed changes, the Pull Request can then be merged into the main branch!

-Congrats, you have successfully created a new trestlebot workspace and now have an authoring environment!
+Congratulations!
+We have successfully created a new trestlebot workspace and have an authoring environment!